 Tooth scaling and polishing

-Professional tooth cleaning removes tartar from the teeth, which can help reverse gingivitis.
+Professional tooth cleaning removes tartar from the teeth, which can help prevent the progression of gingivitis.

-During the cleaning, the dental hygienist uses special instruments to scrape off the tartar.
-They then smooth and polish the surface of the tooth to help prevent future plaque accumulation.
+In these procedures, the dental hygienist uses special instruments to scrape off the tartar during the cleaning.
+They then smooth and polish the tooth’s surface to help prevent future plaque accumulation.

 People who undergo this procedure will often receive a local anesthetic.

-Sometimes, the infection may already have spread to other parts of the body.
+Sometimes, the infection may spread to other body parts.
 In very severe cases, a person may need to stay in the hospital and receive intravenous antibiotics.

 Incision and drainage